 As with all UIL academic contests, computer science participants must meet general eligibility requirements as defined in the Constitution and Contest Rules.

 UIL Computer Science competition begins each year with invitational meets, which are hosted on a voluntary basis by individual schools.
 The UIL provides contest materials for invitational meets that are scheduled from early January until mid-March.
 Hosts of invitational meets during this time may elect to use the UIL-provided materials or they may use materials from other sources.
-Schools that host fall invitationals must find other sources for contest materials - this web site provides a listing of companies and individuals who sell UIL-type practice and contest materials.
+Schools that host fall invitationals must find other sources for contest materials.

 Computer Science is included with all other UIL academic contests in spring meet competition, which begins with district-level competition during the last two weeks of March.
 Each school may enter up to four contestants in Computer Science at the district meet.
 District winners advance to regional meets, and regional winners advance to the state contest.
 State Meet contestants are eligible to apply for Texas Interscholastic League Foundation scholarships.